AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry-v2.md

 "I don't want to forget you."
 I was on the verge of tears - then and now.

 "We have to.
 Nox.
 I can't know you are Venatori.
-I
+You can't try to remember me.
+But I can't lose you."

+I gave you a simple nod and you laid your hands on my neck and you pulled me close and you kissed me.
+"I love you Nox."
+You whispered as the dream faded.
+The blackness faded.
+The

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODgzMTAyODYxLC0xNTE3MTU1MjUxLDIwNz
+eyJoaXN0b3J5IjpbOTIyNzAyNzU2LC0xNTE3MTU1MjUxLDIwNz
 I3MjIwNjcsLTk2ODIxMzVdfQ==
 -->